-Trevadlock Manor is in an extremely convenient location, very easily reached by car, only a few minutes south of the A30, just west of Launceston, just 45 minutes from the M5 at Exeter.
+Trevadlock Manor is in an extremely convenient location, very easily reached by car, only a few minutes south of the A30, just west of Launceston and about 45 minutes from the M5 at Exeter.
 The scenery is quite breathtaking and you will be absorbed as soon as you have left the main road into the beauty of this edge of moorland location.
 A really central location in Cornwall, you have so much to see within easy reach.
 The brilliant beaches at Trebarwith Strand, Crackington Haven and Widemouth Bay are just over 30 minutes drive to the north and the quintessential Cornish harbour town of Looe is 40 minutes to the south.
 The wilds of Bodmin Moor are on your doorstep and Dartmoor is around 45 minutes away should you wish to cross the border.

 The beautiful historic market town of Launceston lies just across the border from Devon and was once the capital of Cornwall.
 With rolling countryside, castle ruins and plenty of shops and nearby attractions, it's a fantastic base for exploring North Cornwall.
 Launceston was the ancient capital of Cornwall and has been a market town since the time of the Normans.
 It still possesses a medieval south gate and castle ruins.
 Due to its position just a mile west of the River Tamar, it borders Devon and is often referred to as the 'gateway to Cornwall'.
 The church of St Mary Magdelene is well worth a visit for its unusual granite carvings and a ghoul is said to haunt the churchyard.
 There are many strange tales around this area of Cornwall.
 Apparently south of Launceston at Hingston Down there is buried treasure, the ghost of Dorothy Dingley has been seen many times in Botathon, and in nearby Yeolmbridge the Wild Hunt may be seen by those crossing the bridge.
 But those who see this twice will not live to tell the tale!